Rehmannia

-Rehmannia is a genus of seven species of flowering plants in the order Lamiales and family Orobanchaceae, endemic to China.
+Rehmannia is a genus of seven species of flowering plants in the order Lamiales and family Orobanchaceae, which is native to China and Japan.
 It has been placed as the only member of the monotypic tribe Rehmannieae, but molecular phylogenetic studies suggest that it forms a clade with Triaenophora.
-Contrary to the immense majority of the taxa of Orobanchaceae, Rehmannia is not parasitic.
+Contrary to the vast majority of the taxa of Orobanchaceae, Rehmannia is not parasitic.

 Systematics

 Etymology

-Rehmannia is named for Joseph Rehmann (1788–1831), a physician in St. Petersburg.
+Rehmannia is named for Joseph Rehmann (1788–1831), a physician who worked in St. Petersburg.

 Homonymy

 The name "Rehmannia" has also been given to a genus of Jurassic ammonites of the family Reineckeidae.

 Classification

 The genus was included in the family Scrophulariaceae or Gesneriaceae in some older classifications.
 The current placement of the genus is in neither Scrophulariaceae s.s. nor Plantaginaceae s.l. (to which many other former Scrophulariaceae have been transferred).
 Earlier molecular studies suggested that its closest relatives were the genera Lancea and Mazus, which have been included in Phrymaceae.
 Subsequently, it was found that Rehmannia groups with Triaenophora, and both taxa are jointly the sister group to Lindenbergia and the parasitic Orobanchaceae.
 A 2016 classification of flowering plants, the APG IV system enlarged Orobanchaceae to include Rehmannia, making it one of the few genera in the family, along with Lindenbergia, not to be parasitic.